TokynBlast/pyTGM/README.md

 > [!warning]
 > This is the source code.
 That means this is in development.
 After 5.0.0, we will be using branches instead of messing with the source code.
+> This project's priority will also be lower, as I plan to start new projects and focus on school.
+I would love if people could help, as I have been working on this project for two years now.

 > [!note]
 > This library could hypothetically run as early as 3.8, but it has never been tested.<br>3.11 works, with the exception of linting one time in earlier versions of code.